Sarah O’Connor – Chief Executive Officer

 Melinda Spink – General Manager, International Services

-Melinda Spink has fifteen years’ experience in international development working as a senior consultant, in research organisations and for government.
-Melinda’s expertise includes public health and sustainability and she has extensive experience in designing and leading large scale integrated development projects.
-She has previously held executive level positions in CSIRO where she managed multidisciplinary teams undertaking applied research into the environmental, economic and social dimensions of sustainable development, and was Director of the CSIRO AusAID Research for Development Alliance which aimed to improve the impact of international development investment.
+Melinda Spink has eighteen years’ experience in international development working as an executive manager and leader, and as a senior consultant, in research organisations and for the private sector.
+Melinda’s expertise includes public health, developing shared value programs with corporates and sustainable development and she has extensive experience in designing and leading large scale integrated development projects.
+She has previously held executive level positions in CSIRO where she managed multidisciplinary teams undertaking applied research into the environmental, economic and social dimensions of sustainability, and was Director of the CSIRO AusAID Research for Development Alliance which aimed to improve the impact of international development investment.
+Melinda is a member of ACFID’s Development Advisory Committee.

 The ABV Board